kavia-common/notes-app-28436-28691/WebFrontendContainer/README-NOTES-APP.md

 # Notes App - Web Frontend (React)

 This is the web React frontend for the multi-container Notes App.
+In this preview build, authentication is disabled:
+- No login/register pages or protected routes
+- All routes are public and land on the Notes list
+- No Authorization headers are attached to requests

 It provides:
-- User authentication (Register, Login, Logout)
-- Protected routes
 - Notes CRUD (list with pagination + search, create, edit, view, delete)
 - Generate and display summary for a note
 - Environment-driven API base URL